Pressured Speech: Signs, Causes, and How to Treat It

 Last Updated: August 1, 2024

-In the bustling rhythm of life, we often find ourselves speaking quickly, especially when excited or eager to share our thoughts.
-But what if there’s more to it than just being enthusiastic?
-Imagine feeling compelled to talk at a rapid pace, unable to pause or slow down, as if there’s an unstoppable force driving your words forward.
-This phenomenon is known as pressured speech, and it goes beyond mere fast talking.
+In the bustling rhythm of life, we often speak quickly, especially when we’re excited or eager to share our thoughts.
+But could there be more to it than enthusiasm alone?
+Imagine feeling compelled to talk at a rapid pace, unable to pause or slow down, as if an unstoppable force drives your words forward.
+This phenomenon, known as pressured speech, goes beyond simple fast talking.

 What is Pressured Speech